PorterK/PorterK/README.md

 My name is __Kalob__.
 I'm a software developer building startups in the great midwest city of Indianapolis.

-I have a lot of projects in React, but love expermienting with new technologies!
+I have a lot of projects in React, but love experimenting with new technologies!

 ## 🔎 Reach out if...